-In October 2018 and February 2019, we will be carrying out a major project to improve reliability and performance for passengers on the Brighton Main Line
+In February 2019 and several weekends between September 2018 and May 2019, we will be carrying out a major project to improve reliability and performance for passengers on the Brighton Main Line

 The planned improvement works on the Brighton Main Line is a key part of a £300 million government-funded programme to tackle delay hotspots and boost the reliability of the railway in the south east, including the expanded Thameslink network.

 The Brighton Main Line is a key rail route, connecting Gatwick Airport and the south coast with London, and is used by 300,000 people each day.